Platinum and Light: Hybrid Therapy for Cancer Treatment Created at MIREA

-Scientists at the Russian Technological University (RTU MIREA) have developed a new combined drug against cancer that combines two methods of воздействие on the tumor — chemotherapy and photodynamic therapy.
+Scientists at the Russian Technological University (RTU MIREA) have developed a new combined anti-cancer drug that combines two methods of воздействие on the tumor — chemotherapy and photodynamic therapy.
 The drug is based on platinum compounds and natural chlorins.
 This combination can significantly increase the effectiveness of cancer treatment and reduce toxicity compared to traditional approaches.

-The authors of the project found a way to incorporate platinum complexes into the structure of chlorins, obtaining chemically stable hybrid compounds.
+The authors of the project found a way to integrate platinum complexes into the structure of chlorins, obtaining chemically stable hybrid compounds.
 The new approach helps to overcome both the toxicity of platinum drugs and the limitations of photodynamic therapy, which previously could only be used for superficial tumors.

 The development, according to researchers, opens the way to new types of therapy for aggressive and treatment-resistant forms of cancer and may become the basis for creating more effective and safe cancer drugs.